mebusy/RL_sutton2019/README.md

     - when part of the state is hidden,
     - or to continuous-time problems as well,
     - model is not required, but models can easily be used,
+        - without re-building the workd model from experience, we can directly improve the policy by learning the Q-value
     - at both high and low levels in a system.
 - The use of value functions distinguishes reinforcement learning methods from evolutionary methods.